-Mid-Autumn Festival, Mooncake Festival, Moon Festival – whatever you call it, we're reading some fun stories with the kiddos for the celebrations
+Mid-Autumn Festival, Mooncake Festival, Moon Festival – whatever you call it, we're reading some fun story books with the kiddos for the celebrations

 We’re always looking for ways to get the kids hooked on books.
 Luckily, Singapore has plenty of cultural events and traditions to get the kids talking, wondering and wanting to read.
 With Mid-Autumn Festival in our midst, we’re not just stocking up on mooncakes, pomelos and lanterns.
 We’re also digging through the best local libraries and our fave bookstores for some cool Mid-Autumn Festival books!
 We’ve found tales about rabbits, mooncakes, plus rather cool folklore for kids of all ages: perfect to inspire some fun chats about all things Mid-Autumn and mooncakes…